Breakfast of Champions (film): Production

 Lukas Haas makes a cameo as Bunny, Dwayne's son, who, in the novel, plays piano in the lounge at the Holiday Inn.
-For legal reasons, in the film Bunny instead plays at the AmeriTel Inn.
+For legal reasons, in the film Bunny instead plays at the Best Western Inn.

 The film's soundtrack predominantly features the exotica recordings of Martin Denny to tie in with Hoover's Hawaiian-based sales promotion.

 Much of the film was shot in and around Twin Falls, Idaho.
-Kurt Vonnegut makes a one-line cameo as a TV commercial director.
+Vonnegut makes a one-line cameo as a TV commercial director.

 Reception

 Box office

 The film made $178,278 against a budget of $12 million.

 Critical response

-Breakfast of Champions received negative reviews, scoring a rating of 26% on Rotten Tomatoes based on 47 reviews, with an average score of 4.23/10.
+Breakfast of Champions was not well received, scoring a rating of 28% on Rotten Tomatoes based on 50 reviews, with an average score of 4.6/10.
 The consensus states: "The movie is overwhelmed by its chaotic visual effects and disjointed storyline."

 In his review for The New York Times, Stephen Holden wrote "In many ways, Breakfast of Champions is an incoherent mess.
 But it never compromises its zany vision of the country as a demented junkyard wonderland in which we are all strangers groping for a hand to guide us through the looking glass into an unsullied tropical paradise of eternal bliss."
-Entertainment Weekly gave the film an "F" rating and Owen Gleiberman wrote "Rudolph, in an act of insane folly, seems to think that what matters is the story.
+Entertainment Weekly gave the film an "F" rating and Owen Gleiberman wrote, "Rudolph, in an act of insane folly, seems to think that what matters is the story.
 The result could almost be his version of a Robert Altman disaster — a movie so unhinged it practically dares you not to hate it."

 In his review for the San Francisco Chronicle, Peter Stack wrote "Rudolph botches the material big time.
 Relying on lame visual gimmicks that fall flat, and insisting on pushing almost every scene as frantic comedy weighted by social commentary, he forces his actors to become hams rather than believable characters."
 Sight and Sound magazine's Edward Lawrenson wrote "Willis' performance, all madness, no method, soon feels embarrassingly indulgent."
 In his review for the Los Angeles Times, Kevin Thomas wrote "As it is, Breakfast of Champions is too in-your-face, too heavily satirical in its look, and its ideas not as fresh as they should be.
 For the film to have grabbed us from the start, Rudolph needed to make a sharper differentiation between the everyday world his people live in and the vivid world of their tormented imaginations."

-In her review for the Village Voice, Amy Taubin wrote "Another middle-aged male-crisis opus, it begins on a note of total migraine-inducing hysteria, which continues unabated throughout."
+In her review for The Village Voice, Amy Taubin wrote "Another middle-aged male-crisis opus, it begins on a note of total migraine-inducing hysteria, which continues unabated throughout."
 The French filmmaker and critic Luc Moullet, on the other hand, regarded it as one of the great films of the 1990s.